 Cut the skin from the pineapple.
 Cut into quarters and remove the tough inner core.
 Slice into thin strips and then dice.
 For the pawpaw, cut the skin off and remove the cheeks of the pawpaw.
 Cut into the same size dice as the pineapple.
 Combine in a bowl and set aside.

-To easily de-mold panna cotta, take a paring knife and run around the rim of the panna cotta.
+To easily de-mould panna cotta, take a paring knife and run around the rim of the panna cotta.
 Don’t go too far in or you will have knife marks around the circumference.
-One at a time, dip the molds into warm water, being careful not to get the panna cotta wet, for about 30 seconds.
-When you lift the mould out, touch the base with your fingers, it should not be cold – with a metal mold it’s easy to test temperature.
-(Don’t leave them sitting in the water however or they will melt) Place a plate in the center of the mold and invert, holding both plate and mold together, give it one firm shake.
-Gently lift mold off.
+One at a time, dip the moulds into warm water, being careful not to get the panna cotta wet, for about 30 seconds.
+When you lift the mould out, touch the base with your fingers, it should not be cold – with a metal mould it’s easy to test temperature.
+(Don’t leave them sitting in the water however or they will melt) Place a plate in the centre of the mould and invert, holding both plate and mould together, give it one firm shake.
+Gently lift the mold off.
 If stuck, dip in warm water again and repeat the process.
 Do this process with remaining panna cotta.

-Once all de-molded, spoon over some of the salsa.
+Once all de-moulded, spoon over some of the salsa.
 Scoop out the flesh of a passionfruit per plate.
 Garnish with editable flowers if using.

 *If you’re not partial to coconut, use 300ml regular cream instead of coconut cream and add an extra tablespoon of sugar to make up for the sweetness of the coconut cream.